MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-node-sign-in-sign-out.md

 ---
-title: 'Tutorial: Add add sign-in and sign-out in your Node.js web application'
+title: 'Tutorial: Add add sign-in in your Node/Express.js web app by using Microsoft identity platform'
-description: Learn how to add sign-in, sign-up and sign-out in your Node.js web application.
+description: Learn how to add sign-in in your Node.js web app with an external tenant or workforce tenant by using Microsoft identity platform.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus
 ms.service: identity-platform
 ms.topic: tutorial
-ms.date: 01/05/2025
+ms.date: 01/03/2025
-#Customer intent: As a dev, devops, I want to learn about how to enable authentication in my own Node.js web app with an external tenant
+#Customer intent: As a dev, devops, I want to learn about how to add sign users in my own Node.js web app with an external tenant or workforce tenant by using Microsoft identity platform
 ---

-# Tutorial: Add add sign-in and sign-out in your Node.js web application
+# Tutorial: Add add sign-in in your Node/Express.js web app Microsoft identity platform

-This tutorial is the final part of a series that demonstrates building a Node.js web app and preparing it for authentication using the Microsoft Entra admin center.
-In [part 2 of this series](tutorial-web-app-node-sign-in-prepare-app.md), you created a Node.js web app and organized all the required files.
-In this tutorial, you'll add sign in, sign-up and sign out to the Node.js web app.
-To simplify adding authentication to the Node.js web app, you use [Microsoft Authentication Library (MSAL) for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node).
-The sign-in flow uses OpenID Connect (OIDC) authentication protocol, which securely signs in users.
+In this tutorial, you add sign-in and sign-out logic to your Node/Express web app.
+This code enables you to sign in users into your customer facing app by in an external tenant or employees in a workforce tenant.

+This tutorial is part 2 of the 3-part tutorial series.

 In this tutorial, you'll: